stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 ---

 ## Writing Device Metadata
-All devices published on Thingpedia must include some metadata, called _Thing Manifest_.
+All devices published on Thingpedia must include some metadata, called _Device Manifest_.
-Thing Manifest is written in JSON.
+The Device Manifest is written in JSON.
-A JSON editor is provided to help you write it, which can be found at the [creation page](https://almond.stanford.edu/thingpedia/upload/create), or by clicking the _Upload new device_ button at the bottom of [Thingpedia page](https://almond.stanford.edu/thingpedia).
+A JSON editor is provided to help you write it, which can be found at the [creation page](https://almond.stanford.edu/thingpedia/upload/create), or by clicking the _Upload a new device_ button at the bottom of [Thingpedia page](https://almond.stanford.edu/thingpedia).

 For each object field in the JSON, the following buttons are provided by the editor:
 - Collapse/expand button: allows you to collapse or expand the current field; for optional field, a delete button will also be provided.
 - JSON button: allows you to edit the raw JSON
 - Properties button: allows you to select/add new properties for the current field.

-### Thing ID, Thing Name, and Thing Description
+### Device ID, Device Name, and Device Description
-Before you start editing the manifest, you will need to fill some basic information about your device at the creation page including `Thing ID`, `Thing Name`, and `Thing Description`.
+Before you start editing the manifest, you will need to fill some basic information about your device at the creation page including `Device ID`, `Device Name`, and `Device Description`.
-`Thing ID` is a string that uniquely identifies the device class.
+`Device ID` is a string that uniquely identifies the device class.
 A common way is to use reverse domain name notation.
 E.g., for LinkedIn in Thingpedia, its ID is `com.linkedin`.
-`Thing Name` and `Thing Description` on the other hand will be used in the Thingpedia catalog, so that user can know what your device does at a glance.
+`Device Name` and `Device Description` on the other hand will be used in the Thingpedia catalog, so that user can know what your device does at a glance.

 You are also encouraged to upload a PNG file as the icon for your device.